HiltonRosenfeld/ai-as-an-api/README.md

 Besides creating the database, you need to retrieve a *token*, that is, a set of credentials used later to connect to it in a secure and authenticated way.

-1. Login to your Astra account<br>
+1. Login to your Astra account.
     > If you do not have an Astra account, create a free trial account at [Astra Registration](https://astra.datastax.com/register).

-2. Create a Database
+2. Create a Database:
     1. Navigate to *Databases* in the Menu.
     2. Click the *Create Database* button.
     3. Create the database using the following: